EimaMei/ESAL/README.md

 # SSAL
 SSAL (SaCode's Simple Audio Library), as the name implies, is a simple audio library for playing .mp3 and .wav files on Windows written in C++.
 # How to build the library
-1. Install MingW with the Win32 headers and binaries.
+1. Install MinGW with the Win32 headers and binaries.
 2. Build the library with entering `make build` in the cmd prompt.
 # Simple example
 ```c++